RESEARCH GROUP

 Forensic analysis

-Catalytic transformation of natural products
+Analysis of natural products

 Services

-• Cholesterol in foods.
+• Trihalomethanes in water.

 • Multiresidues of pesticides in green coffee beans.